jerickjoe111/launch-school/RB130/01_blocks/lesson_notes.md

 A **closure** is a concept in general programming that many languages implement in different ways.
 Closures allow to save chunks of code for a later use and execute them when needed.
 Closures bind their enviroment: they capture references to the surrounding artifacts (like variables or methods) that are in scope when the closures are created, defining an encapsulation or _enclosure_ around everything, so they still can be referenced and even reassigned when the closure is executed.
 They can be understood as a special kind of anonymous methods or functions that can be passed around and executed, but with the extra convenience of _remembering_ the entire context in which they were created.

-The set of references to the closure's environment (the surrounding artifacts in scope at the time of the closure's definition) that a closure retains is called its **binding**
+The surrounding artifacts in scope at the time of the closure's creation it's called its **binding**.
+The binding is comprised by local variables, method references, constants and other artifacts, defined BEFORE the the closure is created.
+If not, the variable will have to be explicitly passed to the closure.
+The closure will keep track of all of them, retaining references to them.
+So, if, for example, a variable in a closure's binding it's reassigned to another object, the closure will keep track of that change,
 ___

 ### a.
 How methods interact with blocks